-A: Your manager's approach is creating of an appearance impropriety; however, you may not have all the facts.
-It may be that the handyperson is an approved vendor and has gone through all the necessary due diligence and approval process.
-If you are comfortable doing so, you should discuss this matter with your supervisor, or someone higher in the chain of command, but if you do not feel comfortable, you can contact the Ethics Office or report the matter anonymously the Audit to Committee for further investigation.
+A: Your manager's approach is creating appearance an impropriety; however, you may not have all the facts.
+It may be that the handyperson is an approved vendor and has gone through all the due diligence and necessary approval process.
+If you are comfortable doing so, you should discuss this matter with your Supervisor, or someone higher in the chain of command, but if you do not feel comfortable, you can contact the Ethics Office or report the matter anonymously to the Audit Committee for further investigation.